Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies

-Despite the fact that we can down-weight noisy regions using RMS maps, very noisy pixels near the edges of these maps can still cause significant issues, since the uncertainties for regions with few `hits' can be underestimated.
-To mitigate this issue, we also create masks to remove problematic edge pixels.
-To make the mask for the SPIRE CDFS-SWIRE field we smooth the noise maps using a Gaussian kernel with a standard deviation of 7.5 pixels, then mask regions where the smoothed noise map has a value ${>}\,7\,$mJy\,beam$^{-1}$; for reference, typical noise values are ${<}\,4\,$mJy\,beam$^{-1}$.
-For the AKARI-NEP field this strategy does not work because the noise map is too inhomogeneous, so instead we manually define a rectangular masked region outside of which the noise pattern begins to deviate from the majority of the map.
-For the PACS maps of the CDFS-SWIRE field the noise is again quite inhomogeneous, so we also manually define a central region with a consistent noise level.
-For the PACS AKARI-NEP maps we smooth the noise maps using a Gaussian kernel with a standard deviation of 5 pixels and mask regions where the smoothed noise map has a value ${>}\,40\,$mJy\,beam$^{-1}$ (compared to the typical noise level of about $30\,$mJy\,beam$^{-1}$).
-For the SCUBA-2 data, we simply mask pixels with noise values ${>}\,30\,$mJy\,beam$^{-1}$ (compared to the typical noise level of about $10\,$mJy\,beam$^{-1}$).
+Despite the fact that we can down-weight noisy regions using RMS maps, very noisy pixels near the edges of these maps can still cause significant issues, since the uncertainties for regions with few a `hits' can be underestimated.
+To mitigate this issue, we also created masks to remove problematic edge pixels.
+To make the mask for the SPIRE CDFS-SWIRE field we smoothed the noise maps using a Gaussian kernel with a standard deviation of 7.5 pixels, then masked regions where the smoothed noise map has a value ${>}\,7\,$mJy\,beam$^{-1}$; for reference, typical noise values are ${<}\,4\,$mJy\,beam$^{-1}$.
+For the AKARI-NEP field this strategy does not work because the noise map is too inhomogeneous, so instead we manually defined a rectangular masked region outside of which the noise pattern begins to deviate from the majority of the map.
+For the PACS maps of the CDFS-SWIRE field the noise is again quite inhomogeneous, so we also manually defined a central region with a consistent noise level.
+For the PACS AKARI-NEP maps we smoothed the noise maps using a Gaussian kernel with a standard deviation of 5 pixels and masked regions where the smoothed noise map has a value ${>}\,40\,$mJy\,beam$^{-1}$ (compared to the typical noise level of about $30\,$mJy\,beam$^{-1}$).
+For the SCUBA-2 data, we simply masked pixels with noise values ${>}\,30\,$mJy\,beam$^{-1}$ (compared to the typical noise level of about $10\,$mJy\,beam$^{-1}$).
 Lastly, the AKARI-NEP field contains NGC\,6543 (the `Cat's Eye Nebula'), which is particularly bright in the PACS and SCUBA-2 images.
-Since this is a Galactic object, we mask it before stacking our galaxy catalogue.
+Since this is a Galactic object, we masked it before stacking our galaxy catalogue.
 These masks are also shown in Figs.~\ref{fig:field_summary_edff}, \ref{fig:field_summary_edfn}, \ref{fig:field_summary_edff_pacs}, and \ref{fig:field_summary_scuba2} along with the \Euclid catalogue masks.